Human bycatch: Law enforcement policies

 Illegal actions and behaviors that occur on government or public lands, do not afford protection by a reasonable expectation of privacy.
 Drones are beneficial to aid law enforcement agencies to prevent, confront, and prosecute illegal activities such as logging, poaching, or fishing in a protected marine area.
 These illegal behaviors often occur in a vast area that is difficult to patrol by foot, or even traditional vehicle.
 Drones are fast, efficient, and can capture incriminating information with high definition.
 The intent of the remote recording devices in this case is to catch people engaging in illegal activities, so there is no argument for protection of privacy.

 Surveillance policies

-If cameras and drones become part of everyday life, the importance of privacy and security are more important than ever.
-With devices that are constantly sensing and recording, the security measures used to protect the privacy of the people in its proximity also need to be adaptable and advanced.
+As Lagkas et al. (2018) noted, alongside their potential application, drones raise privacy and security challenges that differ from the those of traditional internet systems.
+Additionally, they argue that a regulatory framework is needed to set security and privacy rules for commercial devices.